Here, I’ll explain if you have a case if you’re family member is killed in an accident.

 This comes as a shock to some people who are injured in car accidents.
 Even if drivers in Florida were required to carry bodily injury insurance, there would still be many people who would not have it as many people don’t care about following the law.

-The insurance company – in a wrongful death case – that insures the at fault person or company does not have to settle a wrongful death case.
+The insurance company that insures the at fault person or company does not have to settle a wrongful death case.
 The insurance company may want to take the case to trial if they feel that they can win.

 There is always a chance that a jury could side with the person or company that caused the accident and then the plaintiff would get nothing.
 Also, if someone killed a family member and the guilty person has no insurance (or money) to pay the wrongful death claim, the family may get nothing.